 Truckers have been referred to as the ‘backbone’ of our livelihood by delivering food, medicines and over 90% of the goods that we use as consumers.

-With the advent of The Affordable Care Act, CMV drivers in interstate commerce must use MEs listed on the National Registry to obtain a Medical Examiner’s certificate beginning May 21, 2014.
+With the advent of The Affordable Care Act, CMV drivers in interstate commerce must use MEs listed on the National Registry to obtain a DOT certificate beginning May 21, 2014.
 Medical certificates issued prior to this date are valid until the expiration date.
-The DOT is mandating that drivers become DOT certified by a DOT-certified Medical Examiner.
-DOT Medical Certified Doctors, will now fill out the paper work for drivers and go through all rules and regulations thoroughly with the drivers.
+The DOT is mandating that drivers become DOT certified by a DOT-certified Medical Examiner, and DOT Medical Certified Doctors will now fill out the paperwork for drivers and go through all rules and regulations thoroughly with the drivers.